pocketsync/pocketsync_flutter/README.md

 PocketSync enables seamless data synchronization across devices without managing your own backend infrastructure.
 It works with SQLite databases and handles all the complexities of data synchronization for you.

 > **Note:** PocketSync is currently in alpha.
 The system is under active development and should not be considered reliable for production use.
-Features and APIs may change without notice.
+Features and APIs are quite stable now, but may change without notice.

 ## Features